trungkhang111005/psychic-engine/Electronics/README.md

      https://raw.githubusercontent.com/ricardoquesada/esp32-arduino-lib-builder/master/bluepad32_files/package_esp32_bluepad32_index.json
      ```
    - Go to `Tools > Board > Boards Manager`, search for "ESP32", and install.
+   - Select ESP32 Dev Module board or esp32 board of your choice.

 2. **Install Bluepad32 Library**:
    - Go to `Tools > Manage Libraries`, search for "Bluepad32", and install it.

 3. **Upload the Arduino Script**:
    - Connect the ESP32 via USB.
-   - Open the script from the `Arduino` folder.
+   - Open the script from the [](Arduino) folder.
    - Select the correct board and port, then upload the script.
+   - turn on your controller and pair the controller with the esp32
 ## Layout and Wiring
 1. **Component Placement**:
    - Place the MOSFET and buck converter on the breadboard.